Friday, December 31, 2021

 My first experience with sledding was on Christmas day, hence the name.

 I am at the stage of wingfoiling where I need to get as much air time as possible to learn how to get on, and stay on, the foil.
 I also need to conserve my energy.
 Falling in often is not an option.

-So, I line up two points on my local coast where can travel between them mostly on a broad reach.
-A 6kms straight line run can turn into a 10 or 12kms run if you zig-zag enough.
+So, I line up two points on my local coast where I can travel between them mostly on a broad reach.
+A 6kms straight line run can turn into a 10 or 12kms run when you zig-zag enough.